 The rating scale above is in summary form.
 A full description of this rating scale can be obtained from www.standardandpoors.com

-In its half-yearly Solvency Return filed with the Reserve Bank of New Zealand, IAG New Zealand Limited had a Solvency Margin as of 31 December 2013 as follows:
+In its annual Solvency Return filed with the Reserve Bank of New Zealand, IAG New Zealand Limited had a Solvency Margin as of 30 June 2014 as follows::

 Our business is as much about the intrinsic value of our people and relationships, as it is about underwriting and investment.

 Talent doesn’t confine itself to one gender, culture or group of people.
 So we believe we can use what we learn about our diverse workforce, at all levels of business, to help develop a better understanding of our workplace, better serve our customers and create a more competitive advantage as an employer of choice.

 It’s well recognised and reported that innovative organisations attract and retain people who are passionate about customers and have a broad range of skills, experiences, ideas and perspectives.

 To ensure we make the most of this opportunity in our own organisation, we have a diversity ambition that says: “We respect and value the different experiences of our people, and harness the opportunity and business benefits that diverse ideas and perspectives bring to our organisation and stakeholders”.

 At NZI we’re a team-focused business receptive to change – and that teamwork starts at the top.
 You can read about Executive General Manager Karl Armstrong and his leadership team in brief biographies.